How to Build Your RTW Route

 This is a great trip for a short RTW expedition, but if you really want to get to know the culture of all these cities and countries, take your time with this route as part of a longer trip, utilizing overland travel and/or cheap regional flights.

 All destinations are great hubs to visit the parts of each country.

 - From NYC it’s easy to visit Boston, Philly, DC, and other parts of the American Northeast.

-- London is obviously a great base to see the rest of the UK, plus you can always find cheap airfare to visit cities all around Europe.
+- London is obviously a great base from which to see the rest of the UK.
+Plus, you can always find cheap airfare to visit cities all around Europe.

-- From Delhi it’s easy to get to Agra and see the Taj Mahal, and if you have even more time, you can go north to Rishikesh for yoga, further north into the Indian Himalayas for trekking, or west to Rajasthan.
+- From Delhi it’s easy to get to Agra and see the Taj Mahal.
+If you have even more time, go north to Rishikesh for yoga, further north into the Indian Himalayas for trekking, or west to Rajasthan.

 - From Bangkok, it’s easy to travel overland all throughout SE Asia, hitting up various points within Thailand plus Laos, Cambodia, and Vietnam.
 There are also cheap regional flights (like AirAsia) to get around the region.

 For this trip, the weather is probably the biggest deciding factor in deciding when to go.
 Summer travel is convenient for many, but Delhi and Bangkok have rainy seasons that run roughly from May through October.
 Keep in mind, though, that

 “rainy season” doesn’t always mean days upon days of rain.
 Often you only get rain for an hour or so in the afternoon around otherwise good weather.
 Traveling in the rainy season may work out, but it’s always going to be risky.